seedsofalternative/seedsofalternative.github.io/_posts/2024-10-08-influential-buddhist-teachers.md

 One of the first assistant teachers appointed by S.N.
 Goenka.

+#### Lopön Tenzin Namdak (1925 – 2025)

+Tibetan religious leader and the most senior authority and teacher of Bon, in particular of Dzogchen and the Mother Tantras.

 #### Thich Nhat Hanh (1926 – 2022)

 Vietnamese buddhist monk, father of mindfulness and Zen buddhism, founded the Plum village in France.